 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

-2 months or 60 days is how long you used to be able to travel and backpack India for whilst on the India Tourist E-Visa which you applied for online.
+2 months in India or 60 days in India is how long you used to be able to travel and backpack India for whilst on the India Tourist E-Visa which you applied for online.
 As of 2019 most tourists wanting to visit India can now get a 1 year visa online straight away (there’s not even an option for 60 days anymore) instead of sending off passports to a visa office which is what I had to do to get a one year visa for India in 2018.

 When it comes to deciding which end of India to visit first out of the North and South, I’d personally say to visit North India first!

 You may be tempted to fly into the South first as you’ve heard it’s more chilled and chilled seems like a great way to ease yourself into India, and the South is a bit more chilled yes, especially the beaches, but the way I see it after travelling to India is- why not give yourself a rest at the end of your trip?